#1 – Sitting Position/Length

 #4 – Not Warming Up

 Doing a cardiovascular warm-up or some dynamic stretching will prepare your hips for exercise.
 If you are sitting for a long period of time, then go to work out, you need to properly transition your body so that you are prepared to exercise safely.
 Try walking on the treadmill using a bigger stride so that you dynamically stretch your pelvic area and your hips.
 Think of this as a moving lunge, but not as deep.
 This is a great stretch for the hips.

 #5 – Diet

 Many people suffer from stiff or painful hip joints.
 This can be attributed to arthritis syndrome or bursitis in the joints.
 These two conditions are greatly affected by diet.
-A great example is hydration.
+A great example is a hydration.
 The hip joints are very large and when you are dehydrated, those joints won’t work properly.
-If you eat lots of processed foods, this will also have a negative effect on the hips.
-If you have a sensitivity to soy, milk or alcohol, this will also impact your joint health.
+If you eat lots of processed foods, this will also harm the hips.
+If you have a sensitivity to soy, milk, or alcohol, this will also impact your joint health.
 If you excessively drink alcohol, this can also negatively affect your hip pain.
-Therefore, try to focus on anti-inflammatory foods.
+Therefore, try to focus on Unlock Your Hip Flexors.